vishaltak/gitlab-development-kit/doc/index.md

 > Learn [how to create a fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#creating-a-fork)
 > of [GitLab](https://gitlab.com/gitlab-org/gitlab).

-After cloning the `gitlab-development-kit` project and running `support/bootstrap`, to:
+After cloning the `gitlab-development-kit` project and running `make bootstrap`, to:

 - Clone your `gitlab` fork using SSH, run: